Invest in Your Future

 How to Declare your Candidacy

 The UBC Certificate in Project Management Online program consists of five required courses, delivered online with an online instructor or facilitator.
-Before or after taking your first course, you are required to submit a PROGRAM DECLARATION FORM along with a non-refundable fee of $200.
-Visa or MasterCard accepted.
+Before or after taking your first course, you are required to submit a PROGRAM DECLARATION FORM.

 What is needed to Graduate